Home

 Frederic Harrison, Theophano, the Crusade of the Tenth Century (1904), a romantic story about a Byzantine Emperor's courtesan Theophano by an early twentieth century scholar who took pains over historical accuracy.

-Cecelia Holland, The Belt of Gold (1984), about Constantinople in the ninth century.
+Cecelia Holland, The Belt of Gold (1984), about the Empress Irene, who ruled Byzantium at the end of the eighth century.
+Review

 Guy Gavriel Kay, Sailing to Sarantium (1998), a fantasy novel set in an imaginary city (Sarantium) inspired by sixth century Byzantium; #1 in the Sarantine Mosaic two-novel series.